Smoothness of compact horizons: Smoothness of compact Cauchy horizons

 We have now shown that $\mathfrak D$ is a closed dense subset of $\Omega$.
 Hence $\mathfrak D = \Omega$.
 Since no point in $\mathfrak D$ lies on a generator with a future endpoint, no point in $\mathfrak D$ can be a future endpoint of a generator.
 This shows that no generator of $\mathscr H$ can have a future endpoint on $\Omega$.
 Recall that no generator has any past endpoint either, since $\mathscr H$ is a horizon.
-This completes the proof. \end{proof} \end{lem}
+This completes the proof. \end{proof} \end{prop}

-The condition of $\mathscr H$ containing no endpoints is very strong, as the next theorem (see \cite[Theorem 6.18]{CDGH01}) illustrates. \begin{thm} Suppose that $\Omega$ is an open subset of a horizon $\mathscr H$ in a spacetime $M$, such that $\Omega$ contains no endpoints of generators of $\mathscr H$.
+The condition of $\mathscr H$ containing no endpoints is very strong when combined with the condition \(\theta\Al = 0\), as the following theorem due to Chru\'sciel, Delay, Galloway and Howard (see \cite[Theorem~6.18]{CDGH01}) illustrates. \begin{thm} Suppose that $\Omega$ is an open subset of a horizon $\mathscr H$ in a spacetime $M$, such that $\Omega$ contains no endpoints of generators of $\mathscr H$.
 Suppose moreover that $\theta\Al = 0$ almost everywhere with respect to the $n$-dimensional Hausdorff measure $\mathfrak h^n$ induced by a Riemannian metric $\sigma$ on $M$.
-Then $\Omega$ is a smooth submanifold of $M$. \end{thm}
+Then $\Omega$ is a smooth submanifold of $M$.
+Moreover, if the metric on $M$ is analytic then $\Omega$ is an analytic submanifold of $M$. \end{thm}